 But all of us need to learn how to switch it on when they are needed and switch it off for the things it is bad at.

 Personal self-care is about doing something fun that you enjoy.
-It’s about play, not about work.
+It’s about playing, not about working.

 - Me time: Do you give yourself “me time” to reflect and do what you love?
 Or most of your time is spent serving other people and fulfilling their needs?

 - Relaxation: Are you taking time away from work to relax?
 Or do you work 24/7?

-Even though personal self-care could also involves activities which help our physical, emotional and mental well-being, the main purpose of these activities is for play and relaxation.
-It’s not for maintenance of our well-being.
+Even though personal self-care could also involve activities which help our physical, emotional and mental well-being, the main purpose of these activities is for play and relaxation.
+It’s not for the maintenance of our well-being.
 It doesn’t have to be meaningful.
 What’s important is giving ourselves the permission to take a break.

 It’s really up to you to define what personal self-care is.

 For some, personal self-care means spending more time with friends.
 That’s how they relax.
 For others, it may mean having more “me time” to do something alone.
-There’s no right or wrong answers when it comes to personal self-care.
+There are no right or wrong answers when it comes to personal self-care.
 As long as you take time off to do the activities you love, you are taking care of yourself.

 Why Is Self-Care Important?
 Here Are 5 Benefits.

 Taking care of ourselves brings us many benefits, not just to us, but to the people around us too.
 It’s not an act of self-indulgent.
 It’s crucial to our well-being.
 Here are some benefits of self-care.

 1. It reduces stress.